13917931-project-tasks/mnsec-docs/en/activation.md

 [Installation of Mininet-sec](https://github.com/mininet-sec/mininet-sec?tab=readme-ov-file#mininet-sec)

-If you get the error message *"No module called Mininet"* during the instllation process, even with Mininet installed in your system, you can execute the folowing commands to solve the problem:
+If you get the error message *"No module called Mininet"* during the instllation process, even with Mininet already installed in your system, you can execute the following commands to solve the problem:

 ```
 sudo -i